pact-foundation/pact-jvm/consumer/pact-jvm-consumer-groovy/README.md

 This will ensure that the user list is never empty and that each user has an identifier that is a number and a name that is a string.

-__Version 3.2.4/2.4.6+__ You can specify the number of example items to generate in the array.
+You can specify the number of example items to generate in the array.
 The default is 1.

 ```groovy
     withBody {